sara72004/WRO-Future-Engineers-2026-KCST1/README.md

-# 🤖 WRO Future Engineers 2026 – KCST1

-## 🚀 Blaze – Autonomous Self-Driving Robot
+# 🚀 WRO Future Engineers 2026 – Team KCST1: Blaze Autonomous Robot

+## ✨ Unleashing Blaze: Precision, Speed, and Innovation in Autonomous Robotics
-This repository presents the full design, development, and validation of **Blaze**, our autonomous robot developed for the **World Robot Olympiad (WRO) 2026 – Future Engineers category**.

-Blaze is designed to achieve **robust, repeatable, and stable navigation** within a closed arena using a combination of:
+Welcome to the official repository for **Blaze**, our cutting-edge autonomous robot designed and developed for the **World Robot Olympiad (WRO) 2026 – Future Engineers category**.
+Blaze is not just a robot; it's a testament to meticulous engineering, innovative problem-solving, and relentless pursuit of excellence.
+Our mission: to achieve **unparalleled robust, repeatable, and stable navigation** within a dynamic arena, powered by a sophisticated blend of laser-based environmental sensing, advanced steering control, and deterministic decision-making algorithms.
-- Laser-based environmental sensing
-- Steering-based motion control
-- Deterministic decision-making algorithms

----

-## 🔥 About Blaze

-**Blaze** represents speed, precision, and reliability — the core principles behind our robot design.

-The name reflects:
+### Why "Blaze"?

+Our robot's name, **Blaze**, encapsulates its core attributes and our team's aspirations:

-- 🔥 Fast and decisive movement
+*   🔥 **Blazing Speed:** Fast and decisive movement across the competition track.
-- 🔥 Strong and stable performance under pressure
+*   🔥 **Blazing Performance:** Strong, stable, and consistent execution under pressure.
-- 🔥 Consistent execution across multiple runs

-Blaze was engineered through multiple iterations, combining **mechanical improvements, sensor optimization, and refined control logic** to achieve competition-level performance.

----
+*   🔥 **Blazing Innovation:** A beacon of engineering ingenuity, pushing the boundaries of autonomous navigation.

+Blaze is the culmination of countless hours of iterative design, rigorous testing, and continuous refinement, integrating state-of-the-art mechanical improvements, optimized sensor fusion, and intelligent control logic to deliver a truly competition-winning performance.

-## 👥 Team Members
+## 👥 Meet the Innovators: Team KCST1

 <div align="center">